The Apprenticeship Hive

 Navigating the Apprenticeship Assessment Reforms

-Hosted by our Head of EPA, Emma Archbold, and Head of Product Development, Christ Tubbrit, our latest webinar unpacks the recently published assessment plans, and outlines how TQUK will work with you in the new era of apprenticeship assessment.
+Hosted by our Head of EPA, Emma Archbold, and Head of Product Development, Chris Tubbrit, our latest webinar unpacks the recently published assessment plans, and outlines how TQUK will work with you in the new era of apprenticeship assessment.

 Unpacking Apprenticeship Assessment: Early Years Educator

-Our Head of End-Point Assessment, Emma Archbold, and Head of Product Development, Chris Tubritt, unpack the published assessment plan for Early Years Educator.
+Our Head of End-Point Assessment, Emma Archbold, and Head of Product Development, Chris Tubbrit, unpack the published assessment plan for Early Years Educator.
 Three assessment plans have been published for illustrative purposes, and our experts are here to guide you through the changes.

 Learn more about our standards